1.3. Basic Obfuscation¶

 By default __init__.py

-is not exported.
-Let’s check this, first create a script
+is not restricted, all the other modules are invisible from outside.
+Let’s check this, first create a script dist/a.py

 import joker